 \subsection{Non optimal MTLA}

 This test case highlights advantages of MTLA in terms of stops, travel time and vehicle consumption.
 From \cref{MTLWr_C1_s} it is visible how driver 1 is subject to three stops, thus increasing the total travel time to cross all the traffic lights.
-With the initial velocity of $40\ km/h$ driver 1 is able to reach the first traffic light in its green phase, while it is not able to get the second one.
+With the initial velocity of $40~\text{km}\text{h}^{-1}$ driver 1 is able to reach the first traffic light in its green phase, while it is not able to get the second one.
 On the contrary, driver 2 given an acceleration warning is able to avoid such stop.
 From \cref{MTLWr_C1_v,MTLWr_C1_a} it can be seen that driver 1 increases its velocity as soon as the first traffic light is in the horizon of activation of the algorithm.
 This acceleration allows also to get the third semaphore, but not the fourth.
 It is to be noticed that the vehicle stops accelerating before reaching the first traffic light (\cref{MTLWr_C1_v,MTLWr_C1_a}) because a velocity that allows reaching all the previously analyzed three green light is reached.

-When the second traffic light phase shifts to green again driver 1 accelerates and reaches the speed of $40\ km/h$.
+When the second traffic light phase shifts to green again driver 1 accelerates and reaches the speed of $40~\text{km}\text{h}^{-1}$.
 While approaching the third traffic light, driver 1 starts decelerating to stop the vehicle again as it is red.
 The same deceleration/acceleration maneuver occurs while reaching the fourth traffic light.
 Given a deceleration warning, driver 2 is able to avoid these two stops.
 As soon as driver 2 overcomes the second traffic light, a new profile can be calculated which allows to pass also the fourth semaphore without stopping.
 It is noteworthy to to note that when the algorithm is triggered at first, no feasible solution could be found to reach the fourth traffic light; however, as the vehicle passes across the TLs, new profiles are calculated and a feasible UAM+CVM profile to cross the fourth semaphore is found.
 This is due to the algorithm's continuous update.

-Moreover, it is visible from \cref{MTLWr_C1_a} that acceleration values of driver 2 are lower than driver 1, meaning higher maneuver comfort. \\[1ex]
+Moreover, it is visible from \cref{MTLWr_C1_a} that acceleration values of driver 2 are lower than driver 1, meaning higher maneuver comfort.